A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Problem setup

-where for $\xb, \xb' \in \domX$, we define $\mathcal{K}^{\mb}_t(\xb, \xb') = \betaA \mathcal{K}^{\mb}_{a, t}(\xb, \xb') + \mathcal{K}^{\mb}_{W, t}(\xb, \xb')$, with
+where for $\xb, \xb' \in \domX$, we define $\NTKt{t}^{\mb}(\xb, \xb') = \betaA \NTKt{a, t}^{\mb}(\xb, \xb') + \NTKt{W, t}^{\mb}(\xb, \xb')$, with

-This suggests that, because we rescaled the learning rates by $m_2$ in \eqref{eq:dotati} and $m_2 m_1^{2\alpha-1}$ in \eqref{eq:dotWti}, the contributions to the dynamics of $\fmbt{t}$ by the movements of $\ab_t$ and $\Wb_t$ --- corresponding to $\mathcal{K}^{\mb}_{a, t}$ and $\mathcal{K}^{\mb}_{W, t}$, respectively --- both remain $O(1)$ as $m_1$ and $m_2$ grow.
-In particular, when $\alpha = \frac{1}{2}$, \citet{chen2022on} show that up to a re-parameterization, this dynamics is consistent with the GD training of an Xavier-initialized NN under a constant learning rate.
+$\NTKt{a, t}^{\mb}$ and $\NTKt{W, t}^{\mb}$ can be viewed as representing the contributions from the movements of $\ab_t$ and $W_t$ to the loss decay, respectively. \begin{remark} The choice to rescale the learning rates by $m_2$ in \eqref{eq:dotati} and $m_2 m_1^{2\alpha-1}$ in \eqref{eq:dotWti} is consistent with prior literature for both the $\alpha=1$ \citep{pham2020iclr, araujo2019mean, fang2021modeling, sirignano2022mean_deep} and the $\alpha = 1 / 2$ case \citep{yang2021feature}.
+With this rescaling, the magnitudes of both $\NTKt{a, t}^{\mb}$ and $\NTKt{W, t}^{\mb}$ stay constant as the widths grow, suggesting a meaningful infinite-width limit that belongs to the feature learning regime.
+Furthermore, when $\alpha = 1 / 2$ and the activation functions are $1$-homogeneous, the training dynamics above is equivalent to that of a Xavier-initialized model up to reparameterization (see Appendix~\ref{app:xavier} as well as \citealt[Appendix C]{chen2022on}).
+We refer the readers to the work of \citet{yang2021feature} for further discussions on the interplay between learning rates and feature learning in deep NNs. \end{remark}

-It is then natural to ask if the dynamics of $\fmbt{t}$ governed by \eqref{eq:dotfmbt} admits any limit as $m_1$ and $m_2$ tend to infinity, and if so, what properties of the limiting dynamics can be deduced.
+A main question to be addressed in this work is whether the dynamics of $\fmbt{t}$ through training admits a limit as $m_1, m_2 \to \infty$, and if so, what properties of the limiting dynamics can be deduced.
 To this end, we establish a functional-space MF theory in the next section.